What Is Jupiter Predict?

 A bit of SOL

 For Solana transaction fees and account rent.
-Rent is recovered automatically when orders and positions are closed.
+Rent is recovered automatically when eligible accounts are closed.